-Madeleine Isaksson, born in Stockholm, studied piano since early childhood at different music schools.
-In between 1979-1987 she studied at Royal College of Music of Stockholm with teachers as Gunnar Hallhagen and Mats Persson in piano, Eva Nordenfeldt in harpsichord, Gunnar Bucht and Sven-David Sandström (composition), Pär Lindgren (electro-acoustics), Arne Mellnäs (instrumentation) and Bo Wallner (theory/analys).
+Madeleine Isaksson, born in Stockholm, studied piano since her early childhood at various music schools.
+In between 1979-1987 she studied at Royal College of Music of Stockholm with teachers as Gunnar Hallhagen and Mats Persson (piano), Eva Nordenfeldt (harpsichord), Hans Eklund, Gunnar Bucht and Sven-David Sandström (composition), Pär Lindgren (electro-acoustics), Arne Mellnäs (instrumentation) and Bo Wallner (theory/analys).

-After two Diploma (MFA) - in piano education and composition - she continued her studies abroad: in Amsterdam for one year’s studies with the composer Louis Andriessen, and further in Paris where she since lives and works as composer.
+After two degrees (MFA) - in piano education and composition - she continued her composition studies abroad: for one year in Amsterdam and then in Paris where she has sinced lived and worked as composer.

-Her music is highly concentrated, characterised by a wealth of detail and considerable variation in the treatment of phrases, sonorities and well-integrated processes which are held together by an almost physical movement in flucturating meters.
+Her music is highly concentrated, characterized by a wealth of detail and considerable variation in the treatment of phrases, sonorities and well-integrated processes that are held together by an almost physical movement in fluctuating meters.
 Her basic frameworks can be described as forms of space: those of interval, register, and time where the material is developed through different time levels and contrasting terms such as light/dark, weightless/heavy.
-Returning melodic cells are made smaller and larger, together forming a sort of patterned web where constantly new aspects keeps the tension going in almost weightless states.
-The music is often related to a perceptible, sometimes hidden, elastic pulse, realized through increasing and decreasing, overlapping meters.
+Returning melodic cells are made smaller and larger, together forming a sort of web where constantly new aspects keeps the tension going in almost weightless states.
+The music is often related to a perceptible, sometimes hidden, elastic pulse, realised by overlapping increasing and decreasing metres.

 Madeleine Isaksson writes for various ensembles, instrumental as vocal, and for orchestra.

-Her compositions have been commissioned, and performed by ensembles as KammarensembleN, Gageego, ensemble recherche, Ma, l’Itinéraire, 2e2m, Arditti Quartet, London Sinfonietta, Aventa, Nordic Voices, Exaudi, duo Gelland, ZPR String Trio, and orchestras as Stockholm Philharmonic Orchestra, Gävle Symphony Orchestra… including several times at ISCM-festivals, last 2017 in Vancouver with the septet Isär (Apart), and at Nordic Music Days, as in London 2017 with the vocal pieces Ciels and Várije.
+Her compositions have been commissioned and performed by ensembles as KammarensembleN, Norrbotten NEO, Gageego!, ensemble recherche, Ma, l’Itinéraire, 2e2m, members of Ensemble Intercontemporain, Arditti Quartet, London Sinfonietta, Aventa, Nordic Voices, Exaudi, duo Gelland, ZPR String Trio, and orchestras as Stockholm Philharmonic Orchestra, Gävle Symphony Orchestra, Musica Vitae ... and presented at festivals as Witten, Beijing, World Music Days (ISCM) och Nordic Music Days.